 This option is more like a trick and intended for those with no time on their hands but a wad of cash in their pockets.
-Electrical chicken waterers that can be easily plugged into a power socket and are available easily at farm supply stores and also online on Amazon.
+Electrical chicken waterers can be easily plugged into a power socket and are available easily at farm supply stores and also online on Amazon.
 The only problem with these is that they tend to fail you in a couple of weeks and are produced in very small sizes – around 3 gallons only.
-A solution could be buying separate units and installing tem to cater to all your chickens
+A solution could be buying separate units and installing them to cater to all your chickens

 6. Thermostatic heat tape around waterers

 If you already own metal chicken waterers – this one is for you.
 All you need is a handful of equipment and just 10 minutes.

 - Grab your metal waterers of size 2 to 5 gallons in volume.